turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

     -exit

-    username@name:~/celo-data-dir$ celocli account:unlock $THE_PUBLIC_ADDRESS
+    $ celocli account:unlock $THE_PUBLIC_ADDRESS

     -enter password

     $ source celo.env
     $ celocli transfer:dollars --from $NODE_ADDRESS --to $PHONE_ADDRESS --value=1e16
-   before you can send CUSD be sure to have CELO native in the account for the gas fee.
+   Before you can send CUSD be sure to have CELO native in the account for the gas fee.

    Understanding the unit of measurement: 1e16 = 0.01CUSD, 1e15 = 0.1CUSD, 1e14 = 1.0CUSD.
    ![image](https://user-images.githubusercontent.com/80616939/118338915-9c1aca80-b4d4-11eb-87b6-7970949923aa.png)

 ## *Conclusion*
  The fullnode and light client should now be operational.
 Keep in mind this tutorial is not the only way to set up a full node.
-This node is now under your control so remeber the keys and passwords to avoid losing any money.
+This node is now under your control so remember the keys and passwords to avoid losing any money.
 Please experiment with this setup and personalize it.
 The start_celo.sh and celo.env files are both easily customizable.
 #
    **About the Author**